yorkzap/yorkzap/README.md

 ### I'm Raj 👋

-Passionate about uncovering the truth, embracing technology, navigating the world of trade, and solving challenges with the tenacity of a determined detective.
+Passionate about the truth, technology, trading, and putting stuff together.

 # About Me

 - 🔭 Currently working on: A money remittance app for sending money overseas to loved ones.
-- 🌱 Currently learning: Building web apps with ReactJS and NodeJS, and server configuration.
+- 🌱 Currently learning: Building web apps with ReactJS and Django.
 Studying at [Vancouver Island University](https://www.viu.ca/programs/trades-applied-technology/information-technology-and-applied-systems-systems) - ITAS Web and Mobile Development program.
 - 💬 Ask me about: Anything.
-The answer will always come back to The Truth.
+Just message me.
-- 📫 How to reach me: You can find me on Instagram: [rajgursher.singh](https://www.instagram.com/rajgurshersingh/)
+- 📫 How to reach me: You can find me on Instagram: [rajgursher.singh](https://www.instagram.com/13.raj.sandhu/)